lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/overview.md

 # HPC Resources and Jobs

-ZIH operates a high performance computing system with more than 60.000 cores, 720 GPUs, and a flexible storage hierarchy with about 16 PB total capacity.
+ZIH operates a high performance computing (HPC) system with more than 60.000 cores, 720 GPUs, and a flexible storage hierarchy with about 16 PB total capacity.
 The HPC system provides an optimal research environment especially in the area of data analytics and machine learning as well as for processing extremely large data sets.
 Moreover it is also a perfect platform for highly scalable,